 "Thanks for all the Memories!
-Best Wishes Always!" - Karen Williams
+Best Wishes Always!" - Karen Williams face (Mind you - He does NOT age) and how strange to be working with one of my old high school teachers.

 "Great teacher and great memories from A&P." - Karmen DeGraeve